TorahBibleCodes/TorahBibleCodes/README.md

    - PROBNET sequences ELS search

-   - Words to gamatria and viceversa
+   - Words to gematria and viceversa

    - Search over the raw books.